pachyderm/docs/content/staging/hcv/deploy-target.md

 weight: 1
 ---

-`deployTarget` defines where you're deploying pachyderm; this is typically located at the top of your values.yaml file.
+## Values

+The following section contains a series of tabs for commonly used configurations for this section of your values.yml Helm chart.

 {{< stack type="wizard">}}